 Bounce Rate: Everything You Want to Know and More

-This guide will cover bounce rate in-depth.
-In any context, from UX to analytics to CRO and more, you’ll understand how to analyze, use, and understand bounce rates to bring business value.
+This guide will teach you how to analyze, use, and understand bounce rates to bring business value.

 Bounce Rate is a largely misunderstood metric in marketing.